-Martine Zeuthen is a Senior Research Fellow in the Terrorism and Conflict programme at RUSI.
-She is based in Nairobi and set up RUSI’s operation in East Africa.
-She focusses on extremism and radicalisation, countering violent extremism, programme management and research methodology.
-Prior to working for RUSI she worked in a consulting firm specialising in data collection and evaluation of CVE related programmes in conflict affected states.
-Martine lived and worked in Syria during the first years of her career.
-She is a Danish anthropologist (MSc) and currently studying a PhD in Crime and Security Studies at UCL.
+Martine Zeuthen is an Associate Fellow in the Terrorism and Conflict programme at RUSI.
+She is currently based in Kenya and set up RUSI’s operation in East Africa.
+She focusses on extremism and radicalisation, countering violent extremism (CVE), programme management and research methodology.
+She is a Danish anthropologist (MSc) and is studying for a PhD in Crime and Security Studies at University College London.

 Martine is currently working on CVE research projects globally and in the Horn of Africa region, including as an example providing quantitative analysis on the CVE arm of a UK funded police reform programme as well as leading one strand of a systematic literature review for the Dutch Ministry of Foreign Affairs, focussing on rehabilitation.
 Martine is also leading the M&E and research supporting a disengagement programme in Mogadishu, and working with the International Organization for Migration on new CVE initiatives and research in Iraq.

 Prior to becoming an independent researcher, Martine was previously managing the RUSI Kenya office of approximately twelve full time consultants.
 She has over the six years enhanced the RUSI portfolio and provided quality assurance on a number of projects, including the EU funded STRIVE Horn of Africa and STRIVE II programme looking at preventing violent extremism in Kenya.